The Restless Genius of

 A Different Drum made by Lee Lujan of Taos Pueblo

 Lee Lujan continues the long tradition of making drums that he learned from his Pueblo family.
+From his studio at the base of Taos Mountain, he creates each unique drum from just the right hollowed out cottonwood trunk.
+He covers it with hide processed by his hand.

 Making the Case for Baskets